Testing for the Network Small-World Property: The null and the alternative hypotheses and superimposed Newman-Watts type models

 \subsection{Extension to SBM, CL and DCSBM null models}

 The above superimposed alternative model framework can be extended to include other null models we might be interested in.
-We consider three such models, namely the Degree Corrected Stochastic Block Model (DCSBM), the Stochastic Blockmodel (SBM), and the Chung-Lu (CL) model.
+We consider three such models, namely the Degree Corrected Stochastic Block Model (DCSBM), the Stochastic Blockmodel (SBM), and the Chung-Lu (CL) model, all part of the larger family of inhomogeneous random graph models.

-The SBM exhibits community structure, the CL model exhibits preferential attachment, and the DCSBM exhibits both preferential attachment and community structure.
+The SBM exhibits community structure, the CL model exhibits degree heterogeneity, and the DCSBM exhibits both degree heterogeneity and community structure.
 Therefore, by using the DCSBM as the null model, we can test whether a network has small-world property after accounting for both properties.
-Similarly, by using the SBM as the null model, we can test for small-world property after accounting for community structure only, and by using the CL model as the null model, we can test for small-world property after accounting for preferential attachment only,
+Similarly, by using the SBM as the null model, we can test for small-world property after accounting for community structure only, and by using the CL model as the null model, we can test for small-world property after accounting for degree heterogeneity only.

 Let us consider the case of Degree Corrected Stochastic Block Model (DCSBM) since the other two are special cases of this model.
+The alternative model can be described as follows: